Schools Are Making a BIG Impact

 Oct.
-29, 2015: Deborah Kane, Director of FNS’s Office of Community Food Systems, reviews the USDA Farm to School Program’s accomplishments and discuss what lies ahead as the Farm to School Program settles into its new home in the Food and Nutrition Service’s Office of Community Food Systems.
+29, 2015: Deborah Kane, Director of FNS's Office of Community Food Systems, reviews the USDA Farm to School Program's accomplishments and discuss what lies ahead as the Farm to School Program settles into its new home in the Food and Nutrition Service's Office of Community Food Systems.
 Topics will include a review of new farm to school resources, preliminary results and plans for the second USDA Farm to School Census, and several new areas of emphasis, including farm to summer, farm to preschool, and incorporating traditional foods into child nutrition programs.
-Watch the recording here.

 Jan.
 20, 2015: Deborah Kane, National Director of the Farm to School Program, breaks down the successes of 2014 and outlines plans for 2015.
 Topics include the next Farm to School Census and new resources the USDA Farm to School Program will be developing.
-This is first of what we expect to be a regular opportunity to learn more about the USDA Farm to School Program’s activities.
-Watch the recording here.
+This is first of what we expect to be a regular opportunity to learn more about the USDA Farm to School Program's activities.

 Farm to School and the New Meal Pattern Webinar

 Nov.
 29, 2012: In this webinar, USDA Farm to School personnel, FNS child nutrition program staff, a food service director from Valley City Public Schools, North Dakota, and a farm to school coordinator from Denver Public Schools address the new meal pattern in general and inclusion of local and regional products in specific.
 Watch the recording here.

 Fiscal Year 2016 Farm to School Request for Applications

 March 2015: Review of Fiscal Year 2016 Grant Application Process

 Trends in Successful USDA Farm to School Grant Applications